-30 (i) Pension fund liabilities
+30.(i) Pension fund liabilities

 There are two pension schemes held within the balance sheet of Bord na Móna plc (RWESS and GESS).
 In addition to this, the unfunded scheme is also recognised on the balance sheet.
 The third pension scheme (BnM Fuels pension scheme) has been recognised on the balance sheet of Bord na Móna Fuels Limited.
 Information has been provided on these pension schemes as per Note 25 of the consolidated financial statements.
-As there are no material differences between the information given in the consolidated notes and the company information it has been chosen not to reproduce this information.
+There are no material differences between the information given in the consolidated notes and the company information.

-30 (j) Approval of financial statements
+30.(j) Approval of financial statements

-The financial statements were approved by the directors on 20 June 2022.
+The financial statements were approved by the directors on 21 June 2023.